DarrellTimothy/KayBot/README.md

 1.0.2: Supports `now` for today without -n and deletes the -n flag.
 Added New Command: '-itt" (Image To Textᴮᴱᵀᴬ) Might take a bit long of time
 1.0.3: Added `send` to send message to Group.
 1.0.4: Added `p` as an alias for `post`
 1.0.5: Client side database enhancement, Faster launch by saving session, notification on client side while disconnected
+1.0.6: Updated confirmation message to reply the post message itself.
+KayBot will start posting logs on the logging group.
+If there's ghost post sended, it will return an error message now.